MarlonJrBM/marlonjrbm.github.io/index.md

   - Experience with EDA Hardware Emulation Tools
   - Experience with ML (Machine Learning) algorithms

-  Being the "social creature" that I am, this site/blog is an attempt of mine of becoming a "social developer", let's see how it goes!
+  Being the "social creature" that I am, this site/blog is an attempt of mine of becoming a "social developer", stay tuned!
 actions:
   - label: "Buy me a coffee"
     icon: paypal